THE EARLY YEARS CLASS ASSEMBLY

 The value placed on play in the early years is very high.
 Children learn best when they are having fun; through carefully thought out and structured play activities.
 All members of staff in Early Years class are highly skilled in moving the play forward and supporting children’s learning.

-Spring Term Topic:
+Summer Term Topic:

 We've had lots of fun so far this year...